 10 Tips for Planning a Trip to Malta

 1. You don’t need to stay at an all-inclusive resort

 For many Europeans, Malta has often been considered a destination where you go to stay at an all-inclusive resort.
-If you only follow one the many Malta tips in this article then I strongly urge you to follow this one: don’t stay at a resort!
+If you only follow one these tips for planning a trip to Malta then I strongly urge you to follow this one: don’t stay at a resort!

 Not only is Malta incredibly easy to travel around independently, there are so many hidden gems and great places to eat that you will be extremely restricted if staying in a resort as they are usually located in remoter parts of the island.
 Furthermore, there is a plethora of budget accommodation available throughout Malta that is significantly cheaper than resorts.

 We stayed in private rooms through Airbnb during our time in Malta and got the opportunity to stay in traditional Maltese houses and converted townhouses with extremely hospitable hosts.
 You can get accommodation in Malta through Airbnb for under €35 per night – click here to check out some of the best Airbnbs in Malta!

 2. Take advantage of the extensive bus network